andrecianflone/vimrc/README.md

 ## Installation
 ### 1. Download
 You can simply download the `.vimrc` file to your local `~/.vimrc`.
-To keep your file in sync with mine or with your own repo, clone the repo and hardlink `~/.vimrc` to the `./vimrc` file in the repo:
+Alternatively, you can keep your file in sync with this repo or with your own repo: clone the repo and hardlink `~/.vimrc` to the `./vimrc` file in the repo:

 ``` bash
 cd ~/Downloads